David Faustino: Music

-In 1992 Faustino was featured on the album Balistyx, which spawned one single titled "I Told Ya."
+In 1992, Faustino released the rap album Balistyx, which spawned one single titled "I Told Ya."

 Personal life

 Faustino co-founded and co-hosted a nightclub in Los Angeles named Balistyx, which is the same name as his rap album.
 The club was "the first hip-hop/funk club on the Sunset Strip," and was originally held on Thursday nights at the Whisky a Go Go in 1991.
 The club closed after a final New Year's Eve party at The Roxy in 1993.

-After meeting at a spiritual center in Los Angeles and dating for five years, he married Andrea Elmer on January 24, 2004, at the Little White Wedding Chapel in Las Vegas, Nevada.
+After meeting at a spiritual center in Los Angeles and dating for five years, he married pop musician Andrea Elmer on January 24, 2004, at the Little White Wedding Chapel in Las Vegas, Nevada.
 They separated in May 2006.
 Faustino sought not to pay spousal support, according to the papers filed in Los Angeles.
 On February 6, 2007, Faustino officially filed for divorce in Los Angeles County Superior Court, citing irreconcilable differences.

 Faustino was arrested for misdemeanor possession of marijuana in Florida in May 2007.
 A disorderly intoxication charge was later dropped after Faustino agreed to enroll in a drug rehabilitation facility.

 On November 14, 2015, his girlfriend Lindsay Bronson gave birth to their daughter.